JustinIke/BubbleTeaBlog/_posts/2022-03-25-chatime-~-pearl-milk-tea.md

 ![](/assets/images/img_9725.jpg)

 Music was good.
 The worker was singing under her breath while I was deciding what to order.
 I was also quietly jamming as I waiting for my drink.
+Also, I didn't have to wait very long for my drink!

 **Final Words**\
 Overall, it was decent and I would get this combination again!